PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 Macs feature a [hardware disconnect](https://support.apple.com/en-gb/guide/security/secbbd20b00b/1/web/1) for the microphone when you close the lid.
 There is no such feature for the camera as it's blocked when the lid is closed anyway.

+## Camera

+The built-in camera in Macs uses an indicator light that shows when the camera is on.
+According to [Apple](https://support.apple.com/en-us/102177):

+>The camera is engineered so that it can’t activate without the camera indicator light also turning on.
+This is how you can tell if your camera is on.

+Make sure not to use a camera cover on your Mac or it might damage the screen.
+Only use something no thicker than a standard piece of printer paper, such as part of a sticky note, to cover the camera.

 ## Automatic Updates

 One of the most important things you can do to secure your Mac is keep it up-to-date.
 On macOS it's especially important since most preinstalled software like Safari updates along with the OS itself.
 Enable [automatic updates](https://support.apple.com/en-ca/guide/mac-help/mchlpx1065/mac).